AD1913/myob-technical-test/README.md

 # Github Actions

 Build pipelines for the above code has been implemented using GitHub Actions.
 Code related to pipelines are present under .github/workflows folder under the project Root folder.
+Note, that these workflows only create the deployable artifact (a jar file here).
+But to test this application, code can be cloned and maven commands can be executed as mentioned in the "Build and Run process for local" section.

 There are 2 workflows created for this application.
-One is specific to feature branches which is for development purposes and usually does not cover all the scenarios present in the release version of the workflow .
+One is specific to feature branches which is for development purposes and usually does not cover all the scenarios present in the release version of the workflow.
 These workflows are triggered as soon as the code commit is done for respective branches.

 Apart from the below build pipelines, deploy pipelines can be added which would be specific to deployment environment on which the applications would be running on.
 These pipelines can work based on the artifacts obtained out of the build